EternityForest/AnyoneCanDoIt/README.md

 If you try to, you will likely break something.
 And even if you don't, someone else probably will while trying to keep up.
 Avoid this.

+### Writing Right

+A common complaint of people who feel unskilled is legible handwriting, but this too can at least partially be faked.

+Italic calligraphy is, as far as I can tell, the easiest style of writing that has tutorials, but ignore the whole part about keeping up a rhythm, and don't worry about using a fountain pen.
+The "cheat" way to write legibly is to think about and plan every letter before writing it.

+This is fast enough for a few documents and greeting cards.
+Unless you are a doctor, almost anything else either doesn't need to be fast, or doesn't need to be neat, in the computer age.

 ### Get the lead out

 There are few luxuries that can compare to *not* having to carry